sacummings91/E-Commerce-React/README.md

 ![index](screenshots/HomePage.png)

-## Fully Functional Crud application
+## Fully Functional CRUD Application

 The site displays clothing products and information pulled from an Airtable database.
 Currently you can click category tabs to display different items based on category and add them to the cart.
 There is also an admin page for creating/updating/deleting products.